 There are many definitions of espresso, from the very broad to the insanely precise.
 We prefer a more general definition: a small, strong drink made using finely ground coffee and water under high pressure.

-Crema, the foam on the top of an espresso, has long been seen as a mark of quality.
+Crema has long been seen as a mark of quality.
 But, this isn’t necessarily true.
 Espresso machines keep getting better at creating crema regardless of the quality of the coffee or the barista’s skill.
-So it is a very poor marker of quality these days.

 Many top baristas will also tell you that you can have a superb espresso without any crema.
 The quality all depends on your espresso beans and machine.